timofeysie/redux-typescript-example/README.md

 npx create-react-app redux-essentials-example --template redux
 ```

 However, this does not use TypeScript.
-Using TypeScript as well as unit testing using TDD is the goal of this article.
+Using TypeScript as well as unit testing the example code is the goal of this article.

 ### Redux + TypeScript template